New Mexico Lobos men's basketball: Richard Pitino (2021–2025)

 On March 16, 2021, Richard Pitino was named the 22nd head coach of the Lobos.
-Pitino inherited 6 transfers, including a trio of Power-5 talent in Jaelen House, Jamal Mashburn Jr., and Gethro Muscadin.
-The Lobos started out 8-6 in the non-conference, including a win against in-state rival New Mexico State where the game was delayed due to a power outage at Pan American Center.
-In Mountain West play, however, the Lobos went 5-12.
-The highlight of the season was a 75-66 win over No. 22 Wyoming.
+Pitino inherited 6 transfers, including three former Power-5 league players in Jaelen House, Jamal Mashburn Jr., and Gethro Muscadin.
+The Lobos started out 8–6 in the non-conference, including a win against in-state rival New Mexico State where the game was delayed due to a power outage at Pan American Center.
+In Mountain West play, however, the Lobos went 5–12.
+The highlight of the season was a 75–66 win over No. 22 Wyoming.
 They went on to lose in the first round in the Mountain West Championship against Nevada.

-2022–23 Season: The Lobos started with a 14–0 record, with significant wins over teams like Saint Mary's and Iona.
-Despite a mid-season slump, they finished with a 22–12 overall record and an 8–10 conference record, earning a berth in the National Invitation Tournament (NIT).
-The Lobos were led by first-team All-Mountain West guards Jamal Mashburn Jr. (the conference’s top scorer) and Jaelen House (third in the nation in steals), along with conference newcomer of the year Morris Udeze (the conference’s leader in double-doubles).
-His contract was extended through the 2027–28 season, reflecting the program’s progress under Pitino’s leadership.
+The Lobos started the 2022–23 season with a 14–0 record, with significant wins over Saint Mary's and Iona.
+After a mid-season slump, they finished with a 22–12 overall record and 8–10 in conference, earning a berth in the National Invitation Tournament (NIT).
+The Lobos were led by first-team All-Mountain West guards Jamal Mashburn Jr., the leading scorer in the conference, and Jaelen House, who was third in the nation in steals, along with conference newcomer of the year Morris Udeze, the conference leader in double-doubles.
+Pitino's contract was extended through the 2027–28 season, reflecting the program's progress under Pitino's leadership.

-2023–24 Season: Pitino led UNM to a 26–10 record, securing the Mountain West Conference Tournament title—the program’s first in a decade—and returning to the NCAA Tournament after a ten-year absence.
-The Lobos downed Air Force, and three NCAA Tournament teams, Boise State, Colorado State and San Diego State, on consecutive days in Las Vegas to become the first team in Mountain West history to win the conference tournament by winning four games.
-The Lobos were led by five All-Mountain West players, Donovan Dent (second team), JT Toppin (second team and Mountain West Freshman of the Year), Jaelen House (third team), Jamal Mashburn Jr. (media’s third team) and Mustapha Amzil (Mountain West Co-Sixth Man of the Year).
-His extension was further extended through the 2028–29 season, underscoring the sustained growth and achievements of the team.

-2024–25 Season: The Lobos finished with a 27–8 record, claiming the Mountain West regular-season title with a 17–3 conference record.
-The Lobos were led by dynamic duo of All-Mountain West Players: Mountain West Player of the Year, Donovan Dent (first team MW); Nelly Junior Joseph (first team MW & first team defense) and Tru Washington (honorable mention).
-They advanced to the second round of the NCAA Tournament, defeating Marquette before falling to Michigan State.